StarConKW/starconkw.github.io/_pages/cfp.md

 ## How To Submit Your Talk

 This year we're using EasyChair to manage our CFP process.
 If you do not already have an EasyChair account, you need to [create an account](https://easychair.org/account/signup.cgi?conf=starcon2019).
 During account creation, EasyChair will ask for personal information including your organization, country, and personal web page.
 If you are a student, you can use your school in place of organization.
 Use the personal web page section to let us know where we can find you on the internet.
-This could be a personal web site, twitter, linkedin, etc (whatever you're comfortable sharing). _Note that this information will be anonymized during the review process._
+This could be a personal web site, twitter, linkedin, etc (whatever you're comfortable sharing). _Note that this information will be anonymized and not visible to the program committee during the review process._

 You can view EasyChair's Terms of Service and Privacy Policy [here](https://www.easychair.org/terms.cgi).